VonNeumannDao/NpDao/README.md

 ## Token Parameters

-The Sardines are Good has the following parameters in cig-config.json:
+The DAOs are Good has the following parameters in cig-config.json:

-- `decimal`: The number of decimal places to use when displaying token amounts.
-Default is 8.
+- `decimal` (number): The number of decimal places to use when displaying the token value.
+In this case, it's set to `8`.

-- `fee`: The fee to be charged for token transactions.
-Default is 0.
+- `fee` (string): The fee associated with using the token.
+In this case, it's set to `"0"`, indicating that there are no fees associated with the token.

-- `name`: The name of the token.
-Default is "No Profit".
+- `name` (string): The name of the token.
+In this case, it's set to `"Non Profit"`.

-- `symbol`: The symbol of the token.
-Default is "NP".
+- `symbol` (string): The symbol of the token.
+In this case, it's set to `"NP"`.

+- `proposalDuration` (number): The duration in seconds for a proposal to be active before it expires.
+In this case, it's set to `61`.

+- `proposalCost` (string): The cost associated with creating a proposal.
+In this case, it's set to `"26500000000"`.

-- `initialSupply`: The initial supply of tokens.
-Default is 100,000,000,000,000.
+- `initialSupply` (string): The initial supply of the token.
+In this case, it's set to `"300000000000000"`.

-- `proposalDuration`: The duration (in seconds) that a proposal can remain open for voting.
-Default is 259,200 (3 days).
-- `proposalCost`: The cost (in NP) to create a new proposal.
-Default is 26500000000 with 8 decimals.
+- `airdropAmount` (string): The amount of tokens to be distributed during the airdrop.
+In this case, it's set to `"100000000000000"`.

+- `tokenDistributionAmount` (string): The amount of tokens to be distributed during the token distribution.
+In this case, it's set to `"100000000000000"`.

+- `distributionExchangeRate` (number): The exchange rate for the token distribution.
+In this case, it's set to `1000`.

+- `stake` (object): An object containing the duration of the stake in seconds.
+In this case, it's set to `{"duration": 10}`.

+- `custodian` (array): An array of custodian addresses.
+In this case, it contains a single address: `"bccux-unsg4-wmiio-tnimk-hmgtj-7zwoa-p7oxs-oc5ks-7btcc-tlfcq-zae"`.

 ## TODO
 - [ ] Add voting rewards